Anivishy/retrogamerevamp/README.md

 ### **Mazegen:**

-  The mazegen file serves as the central collection and implementation of many classes that make our main game.
+&nbsp;&nbsp;&nbsp;&nbsp;The mazegen file serves as the central collection and implementation of many classes that make our main game.
 This is where our main game loop is run, where movements and key presses are tracked, interactions between the player and game objects are handled and where calls to helper classes are managed.
 In order to ensure a clear and easy to manage game streucutre, we seperated each game element or feature into its own class or collection.
 Furthermore, we ensured that elements and features that were logically connected to eachother were developed together in their own class, making the integration into the central mazegen file much easier.

 ### **Diagram:**